jay23606/minimal-htmx/README.md

 ***It also includes handling the back button correctly using History API***

-***I also realized that I needed to consider the script nodes separately from other node types and trigger a load in some cases for things to work correctly in the demo***
+***I also realized that I needed to apply the script nodes separately from other node types and trigger a load in some cases for things to work correctly in the demo***

 ## Documentation